-Applying for a funded pre-school education place 2018/19
+Applying for a funded pre-school education place 2019/20

 Funded pre-school education is provided under the Pre-School Education Programme.
 This is a programme funded by the Department of Education (DE) with the aim to provide one year of non-compulsory pre-school education to every child in their immediate pre-school year whose family want it.
 It provides a rich variety of challenging play-based learning activities and other experiences in a stimulating environment and will help prepare your child for primary school.

-The DE Pre-School Education Programme provides funded pre-school education places; it is not free or funded childcare.
+The DE Pre-School Education Programme provides funded pre-school education places: it is not free or funded childcare.
 Information on childcare provision is available at Family Support NI.

-What age should my child be to access a pre-school education place in September 2018?
+What age should my child be to access a pre-school education place in September 2019?

 Where are pre-school education places available?

-Pre-school education places are available in nursery schools, primary schools with nursery units and voluntary/private pre-school settings that have funded places.
+Pre-school education places are available in nursery schools, primary schools with nursery units and voluntary/private settings that have funded places.
 Pre-school education is not defined according to sectors so all pre-school education settings, regardless of location, are considered accessible to children from all backgrounds.